 VNSG 1122 VOCATIONAL NURSING CONCEPTS (1-0-0) CREDIT 1

-Prerequisite: Admission to the Vocational Nursing Program Introduction to the nursing profession and its responsibilities.
+Introduction to the nursing profession and its responsibilities.
 Includes legal and ethical issues in nursing practice.
 Concepts related to the physical, emotional, and psychosocial self-care of the learner/professional.